Country Manager for Ghana

 Research Assistant, Open Budget Initiative

 David Robins joined the International Budget Partnership in August 2013, and is based in Washington, D.C.
-As a Program Associate for the Open Budget Initiative, he is responsible for data collection and analysis for the Open Budget Survey, as well as providing technical assistance and support to IBP partners, in-country peer reviewers, and government officials throughout the Survey process.
+As a Program Officer for the Open Budget Initiative, he is responsible for data collection and analysis for the Open Budget Survey, as well as providing technical assistance and support to IBP partners, in-country peer reviewers, and government officials throughout the Survey process.
 Prior to joining IBP, he worked for community organizations in New Orleans, and held internships in the US and UK governments.
 David holds an MSc in International Politics from SOAS, University of London, where his studies focused on the role of non-state actors in governance and democratization.